-If you want to start trading, you need to open a Demat account.
-A Demat account makes holding securities and shares easy for investors.
-It converts the physical form of share certificates to electronic form.
+If you want to start trading, you need to know how to open a Demat account.
+A Demat or dematerialised account makes holding securities and shares easy for investors.
+It is just like a bank savings account, only here you can store your shares.
 Through a Demat account, you can have access to your shares at any time of the day, anywhere.

 For a hassle-free experience, make sure you have all the documents mentioned below along with you during the opening process of the Demat account:

 The depository participants levy multiple charges and fees for maintaining your Demat account.
 Some of these charges are recurring, and some are one-time.
 Some investors might need clarification to comprehend all these applicable charges.